bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I am grateful to all the people who have substantially contributed to modern humanity!**

+**Likewise I am sad about all the people pulling modern humanity backwards.
+I can only hope they get better.**

+**"Never play chess with a pigeon.
+The pigeon just knocks all the pieces over.
+Then shits all over the board.
+Then struts around like it won."**

 I am curious about the **Nature and Purpose of THE WORLD**.

 I am curious about the **Characteristics of GOD**.